Sorincccp/Repo/README.md

 # Repo
-This is a small RPG that I created as a method to learn OOP .
+This is a small RPG that I created in order to apply some basic OOP knowledge